vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 This approach not only simplifies the configuration process but also reduces the likelihood of errors and misconfigurations, ultimately improving network stability and performance.
 Moreover, this process facilitates the lifecycle of the configurations enabling updating the profiles and, later, the network elements in a consistent manner across multiple network elements as a network-wide operation.

-# Guidelines to Use Device Models in the NBI of SDN Controllers
+# Guidelines to Use Device Models in the Customer-facing Interface of SDN Controllers

-This section outlines two key concepts for the guidelines on utilizing device models in the NBI of SDN controllers: (1) groups of network elements and (2) a YANG structure for extending device models to enable network-wide utilization.
+This section outlines two key concepts for the guidelines on utilizing device models in the Customer-facing Interface of SDN controllers: (1) groups of network elements and (2) a YANG structure for extending device models to enable network-wide utilization.

 ## Groups of Network Elements

 The management of groups of network elements is a requirement to cover the previous use cases.
-It is intended to have a YANG model to tag a group of network elements under the same identifier, so the operator can apply a given configuration in a set of devices.
-This document defines a module called "grp-ntw-elements", which provides a structured approach to represent and manipulate groups of network elements, enabling efficient network management and configuration.
+It is intended to have a YANG model to tag a group of network elements under the same identifier, so the operator can apply a given configuration to a set of devices.
+This document defines a module called "grp-ntw-elements", which provides a structured approach to represent and manage groups of network elements, enabling efficient network management.

 The "grp-ntw-elements" module defines a YANG model for representing a group of network elements.
-Within the module, there is a list called "grp-ntw-elements" that includes the groups of network elements.
+Within the module, there is a list called "grp-ntw-element" that includes the groups of network elements.
 Each group is uniquely identified by the "grp-ne-id" leaf, which has a string data type and represents the group's identifier.
-The "grp-ntw-elements" list has a nested list called "ntw-elements" to specify the individual network elements within each group.
-The "ntw-elements" list has a key of "ne-id" to uniquely identify each network element.
+The "grp-ntw-element" list has a nested list called "ntw-elements" to specify the individual network elements within each group.
+The "ntw-element" list has a key of "ne-id" to uniquely identify each network element.
 The "ne-id" leaf represents the identifier of each network element and has a string data type.

 {{grp-ntw-elements-tree-st}} represents the tree of the proposed YANG model.
 Tree diagrams used in this document follow the notation defined in {{!RFC8340}}.

 ~~~~
 module: grp-ntw-elements
-  +--rw grp-ntw-elements* [grp-ne-id]
+  +--rw grp-ntw-element* [grp-ne-id]
      +--rw grp-ne-id       string
-     +--rw ntw-elements* [ne-id]
+     +--rw ntw-element* [ne-id]
         +--rw ne-id    string
 ~~~~
 {: #grp-ntw-elements-tree-st title="Group of Network Elements" artwork-align="center"}

 ## YANG Structure for Extending the Models

-The proposal of this work is to propose a structure to enable the reutilization of the device models in network scenarios.
+The document proposes a structure to enable the reutilization of the device models in network scenarios.
 The objective is to create a YANG model with the device model and providing a nested structure to store deployment information for network elements associated with each instance in the list.
-The guideline is to follow the next structure in the list:
+The guideline is to follow the next structure:

 * An import of the device model.

 * A container named deployment that includes:

-+ A list called ntw-elements with the following elements:
++ A list called "ntw-element" with the following elements:

-+ A leaf named ne-id of type string that serves as the network element identifier (which is the key).
++ A leaf named "ne-id" of type string that serves as the network element identifier (which is the key).

-+ A leaf named devmod-alias of type string that serves as the device module alias for the deployment.
++ A leaf named "devmod-alias" of type string that serves as the device module alias for the deployment.

-+ A list called grp-ntw-elements with the following elements:
++ A list called "grp-ntw-element" with the following elements:

-+ A leaf named grp-ne-id of type string that serves as the network element identifier (which is the key).
+   - A leaf named "grp-ne-id" of type string that serves as the network element identifier (which is the key).

-+ A leaf named devmod-alias of type string that serves as the device module alias for the deployment.
+   - A leaf named "devmod-alias" of type string that serves as the device module alias for the deployment.

 Let us assume that there is a device model called "foo.yang".
 The tree of the "foo.yang" model is shown in {{foo-tree-st}}.